Detailed Comparison of Renormalization Scale-Setting Procedures based on the Principle of Maximum Conformality: Summary

 The PMC provides a rigorous first principle method to eliminate conventional renormalization scheme and scale ambiguities for high-momentum transfer processes.
 Its predictions have a solid theoretical foundation, satisfying renormalization group invariance and all other self-consistency conditions derived from the renormalization group.
 The PMC has now been successfully applied to many high-energy processes.

 The original PMCm approach is a multi-scale-setting approach, which introduces individual scales at each order which are determined by using the non-conformal $\{\beta_i\}$-terms recursively.
 It determines the correct magnitudes of the effective $\alpha_s$ at each order; the corresponding PMC scales thus reflect the varying virtuality of the amplitudes at each order.
 Due to the unknown higher-order terms, the PMCm approach has two kinds of residual scale dependence.
 The residual scale dependence of the PMCm predictions are generally small, and retain both the $\alpha_s$-power suppression and the exponential suppression.
 However for low-order pQCD predictions, they could be sizable due to a possibly weaker pQCD convergence for the perturbative series of the PMC scale or the pQCD approximant.
 Several alternative PMC approaches, such as PMCs, PMC$_\infty$ and PMCa, have been proposed to further suppress the residual scale dependence.
 In this paper, we have given a detailed comparison of four PMC-like scale-setting procedures for three quantities $R_{e^+ e^-}$, $R_{\tau}$, and $\Gamma(H\to b\bar{b})$ up to four-loop pQCD order.
 All of these PMC-like approaches have the same conformal coefficients, but because the different way of eliminating the $\{\beta_i\}$-terms and large log-terms vary, the effective scales are different for the different approaches.
-The pQCD convergence is in general improved by the application of all of the PMC procedures due to the elimination the divergent renormalon terms.
-Moreover, \begin{itemize} \item[$\circ$] The PMCs approach determines an overall effective $\alpha_s$ by eliminating all the RG-dependent nonconformal $\{\beta_i\}$-terms; this results in a single effective scale which effectively replaces the individual PMC scales of PMCm approach in the sense of a mean value theorem.
+Moreover, we observe that \begin{itemize} \item[$\circ$] The PMCs approach determines an overall effective $\alpha_s$ by eliminating all the RG-dependent nonconformal $\{\beta_i\}$-terms; this results in a single effective scale which effectively replaces the individual PMC scales of PMCm approach in the sense of a mean value theorem.
 The PMCs prediction is renormalization scale-and-scheme independent up to any fixed order.
 The \textit{first kind of residual scale dependence} is highly suppressed, since the PMC scale at all known orders is determined at the same highest order accuracy.
 There is no \textit{second kind of residual scale dependence}.
-The PMCs prediction also avoids the small scale problem which sometimes emerges in the multi-scale approaches; \item[$\circ$] The PMC$_\infty$ approach fixes the PMC scales at each order by using the property of intrinsic conformality, which ensures the scale invariance of the pQCD series at each order.
-The resulting PMC scales have no ambiguities, are not of the perturbative nature, and thus avoid the \textit{first kind of residual scale dependence}.
-Since the last effective scale of the highest order perturbative term is not determined, the PMC$_\infty$ prediction still has the \textit{second kind of residual scale dependence}.
-When more loop terms have been included, and there is no very small scale problem, it will give similar predictions as those of PMCm and PMCs; \item[$\circ$] The PMCa approach fixes the PMC scales at each order by requiring all the scale-dependent terms at each order to vanish in a step-by-step way.
-We have demonstrated that PMCa and PMC$_\infty$ are equivalent to each other.
-This equivalence reflects the fact that intrinsic conformality requires the scale invariance of the pQCD series at each perturbative order, and vice versa. \end{itemize}
+The PMCs prediction also avoids the small scale problem which sometimes emerges in the multi-scale approaches;